allenai/pnp/README.md

 for details, along with the documentation for [Dynet Scala bindings](https://github.com/allenai/dynet/tree/master/swig).

-TODO: document usage of RNNBuilders, which are a bit tricky.
+TODO: document usage of RNNBuilders, which have to be used statelessly.

-#### Defining Richer Models
+### Defining Richer Models

 Probabilistic neural programs can be easily composed to construct richer models.
 For example, we can define a CRF sequence tagger using